Arjun-5/Reddit-Gaming-Hackathon/README.md

-🏆 Mystic Treasure Hole 🪙
+# 🏆 **Mystic Treasure Hole** 🪙

-Welcome to Mystic Treasure Hole, where coins and strategy are intertwined in a race to claim the ultimate treasure!
+Welcome to **Mystic Treasure Hole**, where coins and strategy are intertwined in a race to claim the ultimate treasure!
 Outwit your opponent by pocketing coins, using your wits, and unleashing special glowing powers.
-In this thrilling game, every move counts, and only one coin will remain in the end.
+In this thrilling game, every move counts, and only **one coin** will remain in the end.
 Do you have what it takes to emerge victorious? 🏅

 🎮 How to Play